Chua's circuit: Self-excited and hidden Chua attractors

 coexisting with stable zero equilibrium, and since then various scenarios of the birth of hidden attractors have been described.

 Experimental confirmation

 First experimental confirmation of self-excited chaos from Chua's circuit was reported in 1985 at the Electronics Research Lab at U.C.
 Berkeley.

-and first confirmation of hidden chaos was reported in 2022 at the Theoretical Nonlinear Dynamics Lab at the Kotel'nikov institute of radio engineering and electronics of RAS.
+First confirmation of hidden chaos was reported in 2022 at the Theoretical Nonlinear Dynamics Lab at the Institute of Radio-engineering and Electronics of the Russian Academy of Sciences.